Covid hotspots NSW: list of Sydney and regional coronavirus case locations

 default

-Anyone who visited any of the following venues at the times listed must get tested immediately and isolate until a negative result is received:
+Anyone who attended at any time between Sunday 20 December and Thursday 31 December should get tested immediately and isolate until a negative result is received.
+Please continue to monitor for symptoms, and if they appear, get tested again.

 All previous locations and transport services announced can be found in the searchable tables below.